Why This V10 BMW M5’s Engine Bay Is Coated in Gold

 “The car gets a lot of constant driving at high temperatures.
 Especially with the new headers, you’re developing all this heat under the engine.
 You don’t want that to get into your intake system.
 Everyone knows that when you get hot air in your intake, you lose power, and it brings the car down a bit.”

 Roopnarine claims he saw a 25-degree fahrenheit difference after wrapping the intakes in the brightly colored foil.
 He recorded the temperatures by wiring thermocouples near the throttle bodies and driving the car, both with the wrapping and without.

-“People are like, ‘why did you do such a horrible job wrapping it?
-It looks terrible.’
-I’m like, ‘it’s not for show, it’s purposeful.’”
+“People are like, "why did you do such a horrible job wrapping it?
+It looks terrible".
+I tell them, "it’s not for show, it’s purposeful".

-“You gotta be on top of [maintenance with this car].
-Or else it’ll cost you a ridiculous amount of money.”
+“You've gotta be on top of [maintenance with this car].
+Or else it’ll cost you a ridiculous amount of money".